-- In 1980, Rhode Island sought to reduce some of their harsher penalties for prostitution, but the legislation would up accidentally deleting the specific crime of selling sexual services.
+- In 1980, Rhode Island sought to reduce some of their harsher penalties for prostitution, but the legislation wound up accidentally deleting the specific crime of selling sexual services.
 While soliciting on street corners was out, conducting the entire transaction indoors was technically legal, a massive loophole that lasted until 2009.

 - The Swiss Criminal Code prohibits fare evasion by using forged tickets, old tickets, wrong tickets, etc, but does not cover fare evasion by not having a ticket at all.
 So the Swiss Supreme Court ruled that using public transportation without a ticket at all was not a crime, because that specific case should have been such an obvious one to forbid when legislating fare evasion.

 - A weird aversion exists in the state of Virginia.
-Following any motor vehicle accident, the Police always charge the driver at fault with reckless driving.
-Having a car accident isn't technically illegal in Virginia, but since Virginia doesn't have a dedicated traffic court, and the only way to get a court appointment is to appear for a criminal hearing, they have to charge you with Reckless Driving anyway.
-Also counts as Disproportionate Retribution, because Reckless Driving can be punished by a whole year in jail and a $5000 fine.
+Following any motor vehicle accident, the police always charge the driver at fault with reckless driving.
+Having a car accident isn't technically illegal in Virginia, but since Virginia doesn't have a dedicated traffic court, and the only way to get a court appointment is to appear for a criminal hearing, they have to charge you with reckless driving anyway.
+Also counts as Disproportionate Retribution, because reckless driving can be punished by a whole year in jail and a $5000 fine.
 This results in situations where people got into accidents that only involved their vehicle, were not their fault, and then went to jail for it and got a permanent criminal record.

 - In the UK, where there is no 1st Amendment, trolling is technically illegal under cybercrime laws, but only in certain circumstances.
 For instance, going on a messageboard and winding people up for one's own amusement is fine, but spamming facebook tribute pages for the recently deceased with hateful messages is illegal.

-- In the UK, several high profile celebrities have been dragged through the media for tax avoidance, basically using legal loopholes to pay less tax.
+- In the UK, several high-profile celebrities have been dragged through the media for tax avoidance, basically using legal loopholes to pay less tax.
 The government have been madly trying to find something to pin on them, but have had to accept that it is all legal, while they try to plug the holes, instead they settled for decrying them as doing something "morally wrong".

-- becomes hilarious due to Parliament having recently been pulled up due to a scandal about the expenses they had been claiming.
+- This becomes hilarious due to Parliament having recently been pulled up due to a scandal about the expenses they had been claiming.